 - Sizable collections in other academic disciplines reflected in the University curriculum.

 Also housed in the library are the University Archives, four special collections rooms, a "smart classroom" and a classroom reserved for library instruction equipped with desktop computers.

 In 1972, the library sustained extensive damage during the Agnes Flood that left most of downtown Wilkes-Barre under several feet of water.
 The library basement was submerged and the first floor was under more than two feet of water for several weeks.

 In 1988, twenty years after the construction, the library was re-dedicated.

 In 2004, the University Archives were created.

-In 2010, the library underwent an extensive renovation of the lower level which was transformed into the Alden Learning Commons, with the addition of group study rooms equipped with the latest technology, the Writing center and the Teaching Commons.
-The ongoing renovation will be extended to the remaining three floors.
-Better student study spaces and the addition of new archives will be created.
-The front entrance will be redesigned to allow easier access for all.
+In 2010, the library underwent an extensive renovation of the lower level, which was transformed into the Alden Learning Commons.
+It now includes group study rooms equipped with the latest technology, the Writing Center, and the IT Help Desk.